-The Project Can Have an Enormous Positive Impact
+The Project Has Had Enormous Positive Impact

 “When people volunteer in sport and physical activity there is a dual benefit – volunteers help others in their communities get active, as well as benefitting themselves.
 Volunteering can do wonders for job and career prospects, mental health and making friends.
 That’s why volunteering sits at the heart of Sport England’s new strategy, Towards an Active Nation.
-We’re delighted to be helping Flourish in Nature enable more volunteers to be the catalysts for change in their neighbourhood.”
+We’re delighted to have helped Flourish in Nature enable more volunteers to be the catalysts for change in their neighbourhood.”
 Phil Smith, Director of Sport, Sport England